awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 **Event Source Options**
 + **SQS queue** – The Amazon SQS queue to read records from\.
 + **Batch size** – The number of items to read from the queue in each batch, up to 10\.
-The event may contain fewer items if the batch that Lambda read from the queue had fewer items\.
+The event might contain fewer items if the batch that Lambda read from the queue had fewer items\.
 + **Enabled** – Disable the event source to stop processing items\.

 To manage the event source configuration later, choose the trigger in the designer\.